 If your financial situation is complicated, or you just don’t understand it, you don’t have to try to figure everything out yourself.
 You can consult with a financial planner, a CPA, or a certified divorce financial planner.
 If you have to, pay them to educate you.
 It is not enough for them to understand your situation.
 You have to understand it.
 Remember, this is your life.

 Getting help may also mean consulting with your accountant.
 If you are not comfortable talking to the accountant who has worked with you and your spouse in the past, then find another accountant to talk to.
 Ask the accountant about your taxes, past, present, and future.
 Will you be taxed on the support you receive?
 Can you deduct the support that you pay?
 What kind of tax consequence will you suffer if you cash out a part of your retirement account early, or if you decide to sell the house now?

 You must understand the tax consequences of your property division.
 You can cash out some of your assets (like money in a savings account) with no tax consequences.
 If you cash out other assets (like money in a retirement account) you will have to pay taxes and possibly even a penalty.
 In order to know the true value of the assets you are receiving in your divorce, you must figure in the tax implications associated with those assets.

 The same thing is true about support.
 Child support is not taxable income to the receiving party.
 Maintenance/alimony used to be treated differently.
-It used to be taxable income to the receiving party and tax deductible to the paying party.
+It used to be taxable income to the receiving party and tax-deductible to the paying party.
 But now that has changed.
 Now the alimony tax deduction is gone.
 So today, alimony and child support are treated the same for tax purposes.
-If you don’t understand that when you’re negotiating support, you can find that you’ve grossly under-estimated how much you must save to pay your income taxes.
+If you don’t understand that when you’re negotiating support, you can find that you’ve grossly under-estimated how much you will have to pay after your divorce.